Paik Sun-yup: Early career

 After graduation from the Mukden Military Academy of Manchukuo, Paik became a second lieutenant in the Manchukuo Imperial Army and was assigned to the Gando Special Force, engaging in guerrilla suppression work in Jiandao (eastern Manchuria, Gando in Korean) as part of the Japanese campaign in northern China against the 8th Route Army of Communist China for ten months from 1944 to 1945 until its defeat by the Red Army.

-After the end of World War II, he returned to Pyongyang and started working as an assistant to Kim Gu (a leader of the Korean independence movement against the Empire of Japan).
-In December 1945, he fled south due to the rising communist’s presence.
+After the end of World War II, he returned to Pyongyang and started working as an assistant to Kim Ku (a leader of the Korean independence movement against the Empire of Japan).
+In December 1945, he fled south due to the rising communist's presence.
 After safely reaching South Korea, he enlisted in the Constabulary, the predecessor of the ROK Army, as a first lieutenant.
 In this role, he was tasked with suppressing communist guerrillas (the Yeosu–Suncheon rebellion).
-While undertaking this responsibility, he helped Park Chung-hee, who was at the time being tried as a communist, by persuading President Syngman Rhee to commute his sentence and have him released.
+While undertaking this responsibility, he helped Park Chung Hee, who was at the time being tried as a communist, by persuading President Syngman Rhee to commute his sentence and have him released.
 Paik eventually had him reinstated into the army during the Korean War.

 Before the outbreak of the Korean War, Paik was promoted to Colonel, from which he received the command of the 5th Infantry Division on July 30, 1949.
 Then on April 23, 1950, had his command transferred to the 1st Infantry Division.